danielwilhelm/STATA-NPIV/README.md

 # STATA-NPIV
 Authors : Dongwoo Kim and Daniel Wilhelm

 This project provides two Stata commands for nonparametric estimation of instrumental variable (NPIV) models with or without imposing monotonicity restrictions on the function of interest.
-The command `npivreg` implements the estimators with user-chosen tuning parameters and `npivregcv` with tuning parameters chosen by cross-validation.
+The command `npiv` implements the estimators with user-chosen tuning parameters and `npivcv` with tuning parameters chosen by cross-validation.

 More detailed description of the commands, their syntax, and examples can be found in Chetverikov, Kim, and Wilhelm (2017).

 Files contained in this package:

-- The file `npivreg.ado` contains the `npivreg` command.
+- The file `npiv.ado` contains the `npiv` command.
-- The file `npivregcv.ado` contains the `npivregcv` command.
+- The file `npivcv.ado` contains the `npivcv` command.
 - The file `example_no_shape_restriction.do` contains an example that simulates data and then estimates the NPIV model without imposing the monotonicity restriction.
 - The file `example_shape_restriction.do` contains an example that simulates data and then estimates the NPIV model imposing the monotonicity restriction.
 - The file `mcsimulation_cv.do` contains an example that simulates data and then estimates the NPIV model imposing the monotonicity restriction and using cross-validated tuning parameters.